-- B. Effect.
+- A. Application.
+Any restaurant, retail or café use desiring a Temporary Sidewalk Dining, Retail or Café Permit shall first apply to the Department of Transportation and provide all information deemed necessary by the Transportation Director or his designee.
+The Transportation Director or his designee is hereby authorized and directed to generate standard application forms and adopt internal procedures for such purpose.
+Without limiting the foregoing, the Transportation Director or his designee may require a layout sketch or site plan and a minimum of two (2) photographs showing all sidewalk dining, retail or cafe elements ("Improvements"), utilities, sidewalks, and appropriate measurements with the application. - B. Effect.
 The following terms and conditions shall apply to any Temporary Sidewalk Dining, Retail, or Cafe Permit issued by the City under this Order: - 1.
-The permit is for a permitted revocable license use only that is personal to the permitted business only. and the issuing Approval of the permit shall not operate to create or vest any property rights in the permittee or property owner. - 2.
-The City, or agent of the City, including franchisees and public utility companies, shall have free and complete access to the public right-of-way in which Sidewalk Dining, Retail, or Cafe has been permitted for maintenance and repair of the right-of-way, and the permittee shall hold harmless the City for any damage that may be done by the City during maintenance and repair of the right-of-way. - 3.
+The permit is for a permitted use only and the issuing of the permit shall not operate to create or vest any property rights in the permittee. - 2.
+The City shall have free and complete access to the public right-of-way in which Sidewalk Dining, Retail, or Cafe has been permitted for maintenance and repair of the right-of-way, and the permittee shall hold harmless the City for any damage that may be done by the City during maintenance and repair of the right-of-way. - 3.
 The permittee shall maintain the sidewalk area in a good and safe condition as long as the Temporary Sidewalk Dining, Retail, or Cafe Permit remains in effect.
 Permittee understands and acknowledges that, should the permittee, its agents, employees, vendors, or patrons, damage and/or disturb the right-of-way and/or the Sidewalk Dining, Retail, or Cafe Area, the permittee shall be solely responsible for repairing the destroyed/disturbed right-of-way to the City's satisfaction. - 4.
 Permittee shall maintain a general liability insurance policy with combined single liability limits for personal injury or death and property damage in the amount of the liability limits set forth in the City's application.
 The applicant shall name the City as an additional insured.
 The permittee agrees to provide proof of such policy to the City upon request. - 5.
 If alcoholic beverages will be served within the Sidewalk Dining, Retail or Café Area, the permittee shall maintain liquor liability insurance for the area under the same terms and conditions as those applying to general liability insurance. - 6.
-Permittee shall indemnify, defend, and hold harmless the City against any and all claims or suits for damages or injury arising from permittee's or the permittee's agents', employees', vendors', and/or patrons' use of the right-of-way or the Sidewalk Dining, Retail, or Cafe area or from any activity, work, or act done, permitted, or suffered by permittee in or about the Sidewalk Dining, Retail, or Cafe Area, and shall further indemnify, defend, and hold harmless the City against and from any and all claims or suits arising from any breach or default of any performance of any obligation of permittee under this Section or the-Temporary Sidewalk Dining, Retail, or Cafe Permit, and against and from all costs, attorneys' fees, expenses, and liabilities related to any claim or any action or proceeding brought within the scope of this indemnification.
+Permittee shall indemnify, defend, and hold harmless the City against any and all claims or suits for damages or injury arising from permittee's or the permittee's agents', employees', vendors', and/or patrons' use of the right-of-way or the Sidewalk Dining, Retail, or Cafe area or from any activity, work, or act done, permitted, or suffered by permittee in or about the

+Sidewalk Dining, Retail, or Cafe Area, and shall further indemnify, defend, and hold harmless the City against and from any and all claims or suits arising from any breach or default of any performance of any obligation of permittee under this Section or the Temporary Sidewalk Dining, Retail, or Cafe Permit, and against and from all costs, attorneys' fees, expenses, and liabilities related to any claim or any action or proceeding brought within the scope of this indemnification.